Superconductivity in kagome metals due to soft loop-current fluctuations

 Having studied the two cases separately, we now address what happens if we consider a generic superposition of V-V and V-Sb LC patterns.
 In Fig.~\ref{fig:LCO_patterns}, patterns (a),(b),(c) all belong to the same irrep $mM_{2}^+$ of the reduced space group.
 This means that they can be added together with arbitrary coefficients to form a new current pattern belonging to the same irrep.
 We therefore study how the leading SC state depends on the normalized combination $\hat{J}^{\ell} = \sin\theta\cos\phi \hat{J}^{\ell}_{(a)} + \sin\theta\sin\phi \hat{J}^{\ell}_{(b)} + \cos\theta \hat{J}^{\ell}_{(c)}$.
 The subscripts (a),(b),(c) refer to the patterns in Figs.~\ref{fig:LCO_patterns}(a),(b),(c).
 The corresponding phase diagram is illustrated in Fig.~\ref{fig:phase_diagrams}(a).
 Evidently, when $\theta$ is small, we have predominantly $s^{\pm}$ pairing, as expected given that the current pattern is predominantly V-Sb of the type shown in Fig.~\ref{fig:LCO_patterns}(c), with interactions depicted in Figs.~\ref{fig:interactions_and_gaps}(d)--(f).
 If, instead, $\theta$ is close to $\frac{\pi}{2}$, then the LC pattern is dominated by currents flowing between V-V sites, and consequently the interaction closely resembles those of Figs.~\ref{fig:interactions_and_gaps}(a)--(c).
 This leads to $d+id$ pairing, as expected.
+We include in the Supplementary Sec.~4 the plots of the projected pairing interaction for all loop current patterns, in addition to the ones shown in Fig.~\ref{fig:interactions_and_gaps}.